cO-Oe/Transformer-with-Kernels/README.md

 ![TSP100](images/tsp.gif)

 ## Paper
-For more details, please see our paper [Kernels with Transformers (link currently under progress)]()
+For more details, please see our paper [When Transformer meets Kernel (link currently under progress)]()

 ## Dependencies